seanchannel/autobluez/README.md

 [expect-lite](http://expect-lite.sourceforge.net) is the main test driver and must be installed first.

-To install expext-lite on ubuntu (as root):
+To install expext-lite on ubuntu:
 ```
 $ sudo apt install expect-lite
 ```